-- 55. SCPLLC is a limited liability company organized under the laws of the State of Delaware.
+- 56. SCPLLC is a limited liability company organized under the laws of the State of Delaware.
 It is a successor by merger or continuation of business to its corporate predecessors, including but not limited to ICI Americas.
-SCPLLC is registered in Pennsylvania to do business in the Commonwealth of Pennsylvania. - 56.
-SCPLLC or its corporate predecessors have sufficient minimum contacts with the Commonwealth of Pennsylvania and have purposefully availed themselves of the privileges of conducting business in the Commonwealth of Pennsylvania, in that they: - a. secured and maintained the registration of Paraquat and other herbicides and pesticides with Pennsylvania authorities to enable themselves and others to manufacture, distribute, sell, and use these products in Pennsylvania; - b. marketed, licensed, advertised, distributed, sold, and delivered Paraquat and other herbicides and pesticides to chemical companies, licensees, distributors, and dealers whom they expected to distribute and sell Paraquat and other pesticides in or for use in Pennsylvania, including the Chevron Defendants, FMC Defendant, and "Syngenta Retailers," as well as to applicators and farmers in the State of Pennsylvania; and - c. employed or utilized sales representatives to market and sell Paraquat and other pesticides in Pennsylvania.
+SCPLLC is registered in Pennsylvania to do business in the State of Pennsylvania. - 57.
+SCPLLC or its corporate predecessors have sufficient minimum contacts with the State of Pennsylvania and have purposefully availed themselves of the privileges of conducting business in the State of Pennsylvania, in that they: - a. secured and maintained the registration of Paraquat products and other pesticides with the CDPR to enable themselves and others to manufacture, distribute, sell, and use these products in the State of Pennsylvania - b. marketed, licensed, advertised, distributed, sold, and delivered Paraquat and other pesticides to chemical companies, licensees, distributors, and dealers whom they expected to distribute and sell Paraquat and other pesticides in or for use in the State of Pennsylvania, including the Chevron Defendants, FMC Defendant, and "Syngenta Retailers," as well as to applicators and farmers in the State of Pennsylvania - c. employed or utilized sales representatives to market and sell Paraquat and other pesticides in Pennsylvania; - 58.
+SCPLLC's contacts with the State of Pennsylvania are related to or gave rise to this controversy.